superg/redumper/README.md

 Look for "PLEXTOR: reading lead-in" message, if process ends with "PLEXTOR: lead-in found" message, this is a good PLEXTOR.
 If LBA counter decreases all the way and it's at least a minute long, you can kill the process, it's not good PLEXTOR.

-To check for a good ASUS, you will have to check for two possible cache configurations, first run `redumper dump --speed=8 --drive-type=LG_ASU8 --drive-sector-order=<sector_order_from_previous_step> --drive-pregap-start=<pregap_start_from_previous_step> --drive-read-method=BE_CDDA --verbose --overwrite --image-name=drive_test`
+To check for a good ASUS, run `redumper dump --speed=8 --drive-type=LG_ASU8 --drive-sector-order=<sector_order_from_previous_step> --drive-pregap-start=<pregap_start_from_previous_step> --drive-read-method=BE_CDDA --verbose --overwrite --image-name=drive_test`

 Look for "LG/ASUS: searching lead-out in cache" message which will appear right after reading last LBA, if the next message is "LG/ASUS: lead-out found", it's a good ASUS.
 If you get "error: read cache failed", there is no read cache command and it's not a good ASUS.
-If you don't get SCSI error but no lead-out sectors count, it might be a different cache configuration, restart the test with --drive-type=LG_ASU3.
-Proper distinction between different cache sizes is out of scope here, it requires manual cache dump analysis.

-I would love to know your results if you think you found good PLEXTOR or good ASUS, please contact me so I can evaluate it and add it to the known drives database.
+Proper distinction between different cache partition configurations is very important but it requires manual cache dump analysis.
+In a nutshell, first you have to establish true cache size.
+The above command hardcodes 8Mb cache size as it's the maximum possible size.
+If cache size is smaller, for example 3Mb and it's being read as 8Mb, it wraps around by the firmware.
+Basically you have to open .asus cache file in hex editor and determine where it starts repeating data.
+For example, search for the next appearance of the first 8 bytes you see at the start of the file.
+If you found a match, it's address basically will be cache size.
+If it's not found, it's likely a 8Mb cache size.
+Even if cache size is the same, multiple partition configurations are possible, some are already enumerated [HERE](drive.ixx#L256), first value is cache size in Mb, second value is a number of sectors that are stored in cache.
+Determining the second value is out of scope here, it requires parsing cache subchannel to see where is the boundary, I have some tools for that but it's not user friendly at the moment.
+When you determine cache size, predefined cache configurations most likely will work but that requires extensive testing using discs with various write offsets and comparing to a known good dump.

 ## Examples
-**1. Super lazy:**
+**1.**

 `redumper`

 If run without arguments, the dumper will use the first available supported drive with disc inside and "cd" aggregate mode.
 The image name will be autogenerated based on a date/time and drive path and will be put in the current process working directory.
 If you have two drives and the first drive is already busy dumping, running it again will dump the disc in the next available drive and so on, easy daisy chaining.
 Please take into account that no SCSI/C2 rereads will be performed on errors unless you specify --retries=100, but don't worry as it won't let you split to tracks if tracks have errors.

-**2. Concerned citizen:**
+**2.**

 `redumper cd --verbose --drive=F: --retries=100 --image-name=my_dump_name --image-path=my_dump_directory`